Juniper/junos-terraform/README.md

 *If you've never seen a TOML file before, don't worry!
 It's just a structured file containing configuration that can be parsed by a program, in this case the two main compiled programs that form JTAF.
 TOML stands for Tom's Obvious Minimal Langage.*

 Creates a config file in the home directory.
 Don't worry about the xPath or fileType keys.
 They'll be explained shortly.
+You can find this file `config.toml` in the home directory (/junos-terraform)

 ```bash
 yangDir = "$(pwd)/yang_files"